- The drug is often regarded as the first option for breast cancer patients

 However, its side effects are notoriously taxing on patients - leading to what's known as 'chemo brain', a colloquial term for the mental fogginess and memory loss it triggers.

-Other side effects often associated with Tamoxifen and similar pills are abnormal vaginal bleeding, discharge pain, chest pain, shortness of breath, difficulty speaking or understanding, vision problems, increased tumor or bone pain, hot flashes and depression.
+Other side effects often associated with Tamoxifen and similar pills are abnormal vaginal bleeding, discharge pain, chest pain, shortness of breath, difficulty speaking or understanding, vision problems, increased tumor or bone nolvadex before or after food leaves pain, hot flashes and depression.

 Anxiety is another prominent side effect of the pills and even without the medication, women in remission often struggle with the mental health concern.